teamputtygen/hn-docs/docs/training/index.rst

 Platform Training
 =================

-This section contains information related to the training on April 17th 2018.
+This section contains information related to the training on 17 April 2018 for both end-users and procurers.  **This section, and references to the main body of the documentation, constitutes Deliverable M-PIL-3.1.**

 .. toctree::
    :maxdepth: 1